Yamamotoyama Ryūta

 Ryūichi Yamamoto (山本 龍一, Yamamoto Ryūichi), known by his shikona Yamamotoyama Ryūta (山本山 龍太), or simply Yama, is a Japanese retired sumo wrestler from the city of Saitama in Saitama Prefecture.
 He made his professional debut in January 2007, and reached the top makuuchi division in January 2009.
 His highest rank was maegashira 9.
 At 265 kg, Yamamotoyama is the heaviest Japanese-born sumo wrestler in history, and is also thought to be the heaviest Japanese person ever.
 In April 2011, he was told to retire by the Japan Sumo Association after he and several other wrestlers were found to be involved in match-fixing.
-He currently resides in Los Angeles and participates in sumo exhibitions and amateur tournaments, and has made a number of appearances in television shows, commercials and music videos.
+He currently participates in sumo exhibitions and amateur tournaments, and has made a number of appearances in television shows, commercials and music videos.

 Career

 Yamamotoyama won several local, national and world sumo championships before entering Nihon University in 2003.
 He won a total of five championships at Nihon University.
 He then entered professional sumo as a member of the Onoe stable.
 He broke the record for the largest new recruit, weighing in at 233 kg in 2007.
 The previous record holder, Hokutomori, weighed in at 205 kg when he joined professional sumo in 1994.
 His shikona or fighting name was created simply by adding the suffix yama (meaning "mountain") to his own surname.
-This is common for lower ranked wrestlers but it was rather unusual him to keep it even after reaching sekitori status.
+This is common for lower ranked wrestlers but it was rather unusual for him to keep it even after reaching sekitori status.
 Yamamotoyama however, shares his name with a well-known producer of Japanese seaweed and tea, with whom he was reportedly keen to secure a sponsorship deal.

 Yamamotoyama rose quickly through the ranks, recording only one make-koshi before reaching the second division of jūryō at the 2008 September tournament.
 Upon his promotion he posed for photographers with two bags of rice and told reporters that he was aiming for 241 kg in weight, to break the record for a Japanese rikishi then held by Susanoumi.
 Only two wrestlers have weighed more than him: Hawaiian born Konishiki at 285 kg, and Russian sandanme rikishi Orora at 288 kg.
 Yamamotoyama once reportedly ate 146 pieces of sushi in a single meal.